NOW LETS NEGOTIATE A TRADE AT ALL COST AN BRING BACK TRACY PORTER, NOW!!

 Several teams may start looking at defense with higher priority than offense.
 With the conclusion of this year, it shows exactly that defense wins a championship.
 But the Saints are looking beyond just an average and excellent.
 The organization is seeking Superb and Superiority over all 31 teams.
 If the NFL consisted of 100 teams, then the Saints would seek to become the BEST OF THE BEST being #1 of all.
 If the Saints can achieve the very best in both offensive and defensive categories, then statistically they can truly be the very best again.
 It is very rare when a team holds the the TOP SPOT in both categories, but it has been done 8 times prior including the last team (Chargers) to do it in the 2010 season, they held the top spot in both offense and defense, but wasn't fortunate enough to make the playoffs with a 9-7 record.
 So having the top rankings on both offense and defense, may help increase odds of winning to a possible Superbowl title.

-Ok Saints, let's turn up the heat on the entire LEAGUE and the NFL'S current best (Seahawks).
+Ok Saints, time to turn up the heat on the entire LEAGUE and the NFL'S current best (Seahawks).
 If the Seahawks make the playoffs next year, (an chances are they will).
 It could be nice for a little pay back for the Saints.
 Like the saying says " PAYBACK A B---H".
 It would be extremely rewarding for the Saints to eliminate the Seahawks in the Superdome CRUSHING their hopes and chances of repeating as CHAMPIONS.
 Just like the Seahawks did in the upsetting win to end the Saints Superbowl Championship entitlement of their 364 day hangover.

 The Saints before the season ended let Garrett Hartley go.
 Not so sure on that move regarding what his replacement Shane Graham did when it mattered.
 But maybe it was time to make some offensive roster changes as well, by releasing Lance (The Hands) Moore and Darren Sproles it gives the next man up a chance.
 For the running game, it's on Khiry Robinson to step up with PT and MI.
 The receiving core could use another WR with size, more like a TE.
 It's clear that Kenny Stills had a chance to show off his talents.
 So will the Saints look at Stills as their new franchise WR.
 Kenny Stills is compared to Lance Moore.
 Stills moves into the 3rd spot while Nick Toon and Joe Morgan battle for the 4th spot on the depth chart.
 It's clear and evident that Jimmy Graham and Marques Colston hold the #1-2 spots.
 Graham is still young with a lot of years to come.
 Colston is a veteran and the Saints are truly loyal to him, Colston could be a Saint for his entire career.
 Entering in his 9th year he still has what it takes to be a great WR.
 His body physique for the position is ideal for the wide-receiver position.
 When Colston entered in the league he broke records.
 The Saints are heavily looking at LSU draft prospects Odell Beckham Jr and Jarvis Landry to fill two wide-out positions needed.
 The Saints receiving core just needs some offensive game plan adjustments, but that's on Coach Payton and Drew Brees.
 The change came by releasing Darren Sproles and promoting Khiry Robinson.
 Sproles is a great player with speed, but he lacked break-away power, because he's undersized playing against bigger players.
 Most undersized players under 5 foot 9 periodically do well in some games, but most of the time their gameplay is inconsistent.
 Inconsistent sometimes because of the play design, not by their playing ability.
 A player can only do so well by great play calling.
 Sproles replaced Reggie Bush when he signed with the Saints three years back.
 But Sproles gameplay didn't compare to what Bush brought to the table.
 Bush's size was a little bigger which help him in the day when with the Saints.
 The Saints execute a gameplay by committee style.
 So all players get the ball when needed for the ultimate prize, not just for personal stats.
 That's why we never run our RB'S over 20 times a game.
 It would be nice to see our resigned co-captain Pierre (The Tank) Thomas run for 169 yards on his jersey number (23) times a game.
 We all would be mesmerized on Sportscenter at the conclusion of Sunday night football with Thomas' efforts.
 He is the best NFL RB if you ask me.
 If ever given the an opportunity to carry the ball 23-29 times a game, Pierre Thomas will not come short of ranking in the top 5 best running backs in the league.
 Last year the Saints utilized Thomas on the receiving end 77 times, which (was the most for all RB'S last year).
 Coach Payton and all offensive decision makers need to switch the playbook around when involving Thomas from pass to run.
 Thomas' size and running style is similar to Emmitt Smith.
 Smith was never the fastest, but he was the toughest runner alive.
 His running legacy has earned Smith the highest awarding as the NFL's best RB ever.
 So comparing Pierre Thomas to Emmitt Smith must be an absolute honor for Thomas.
 Thomas runs with a determined mind, that he cannot be stopped.
 He can yank himself free from attempting tacklers an continue with his mission of scoring or getting the most yards possible.
 The Saints lack of success with Thomas was due do excessive same play reliance.
 Thomas is such a great runner coming off a screen pass, that the Saints at times heavily rely on him to pick up the big yards on a 3rd and 9 quite to often.
 Problem was, the opposition teams that had success in beating the Saints or containing Thomas simply KEYED in on Thomas every time.
 If Thomas was in three plays after Darren Sproles was in, then chances were that Pierre Thomas would get ball action two out of three times.
 Teams will execute a man-to-man cover with LB run commitment.
 I've watch the Saints run the same play in a game up to three times, which is a lot.
 Some plays you can run at teams to demoralize them once in a comfortable lead to finish the game.